jtvandijk/GPU-Analytics/content/docs/Case_Study/Chapter_2.md

 ## Objectives

 The objective of the second *Case Study* is to showcase how we can use GPU for satellite image classification.
-We will be discussing two case studies - (1) training a CNN model from scratch using Pytorch to detect land use classification from satellite images (2) using a pretrained computer vision model to understand the "scenicness" of images.
+We will be discussing two case studies - (1) training a CNN model from scratch using Pytorch to detect land use classification from satellite images (2) comparing model performance with a fine-tuned VGG16 model.

 While using a GPU is a commonly integrated into deep learning libraries, we will also provide best practices for maximizing your training efficiency.

 ## Case Study 1: Classifying EuraSat images using Convolutional Neural Networks (CNNs)